 An example: Say you have a new repeatable model for how to run an annual account review with your key customers.
 This is a skill you want all of your account managers to acquire, and you’ll ensure that they are trained over the coming year.
 When a repeatable model is targeted at the managers of franchise players, consider if that’s the best place for it to reside.
 We generally find that, with a bit more thought, you can get the skills in the hands of the franchise players themselves and gain far more benefit.

 - The repeatable model is a core service offered by the center on an opt-out basis.
 You might decide that this repeatable model is something you want to institute at a global level.
 It might be a highly specialized skill that demands you develop a few world-class experts who then work with markets.
 The markets have no alternative but to use this resource, unless they can make the case that it’s not necessary.
 So there’s some decision-making process through which they can try to opt out.

 An example: You’ve developed a repeatable model for creating an e-commerce site.
 You want a single team at the center to be accountable for implementing the solution market by market.
 The team will then continue to update the site on an ongoing basis.
 Therefore, you focus the repeatable model’s learning system on the central team, not those who are the beneficiaries of the capability.

-Just as companies drift to one-off solutions without thinking about Repeatable Models, we also see companies give far too little thought to how they will roll out the Repeatable Models they’ve developed.
+Just as companies drift to one-off solutions without thinking about Repeatable Models, we also see companies give far too little thought to how they’ll roll out the Repeatable Models they’ve developed.
 This is about matching the nature of the repeatable model with the right rollout strategy.
-It is also about considering where you want the repeatable model to live once your micro-battle has run its course.
+It’s also about considering where you want the repeatable model to live once your micro-battle has run its course.
 Developing these skills can lead to far lower yield loss on execution than rival companies experience, making you far more competitive.